Shopping Cart

 But does rose water perhaps also have a positive effect on the skin?
 Here you can find out what rose water is good for – and what it isn't.

-And if you're currently using rose water to hydrate your skin, this might be a bit disappointing for you.
-Unfortunately, pure rose water does not contain any real moisturizers.
-It only contains small amounts of sugar, which may provide a little moisture.
-Water cannot be retained in the skin without additional moisturizers.
-On the contrary: water can even dry out your skin.
+And if you're currently using rosewater to moisturize your skin, this might be a little disappointing.
+Pure rosewater unfortunately doesn't contain any real moisturizers.
+It only contains small amounts of sugar, which might provide a little moisture.
+Without additional moisturizers, water can't be retained in the skin.
+On the contrary, water can actually dry out your skin.

 And unfortunately, the fragrant alcohol in rose water also belongs to the group of drying alcohols.
-So if you put rose water on your skin, you would be depriving your skin of even more moisture instead of giving it some.
+So, if you apply rose water to your skin, you would actually be stripping your skin of even more moisture instead of giving it some.

 There are many good moisturizers that really help:

-Beta Glucan can be made from oats Beta-glucan provides long-lasting moisture
+Beta glucan can be produced from oats.
+Beta-glucan provides long-lasting moisture

-Betaines are obtained from beets Betaine: Moisturizer with a secret superpower
+Betaine is extracted from beets.
+Betaine: Moisturizer with a secret superpower

-Pentylene Glycol Pentylene Glycol: mild preservation for sensitive skin
+Pentylene Glycol Pentylene Glycol: mild preservative for sensitive skin

 Rose water for rosacea: Does rose water reduce redness?

 And what about redness?
-Can rose water alleviate this, as it is so often advertised?
-Rose water and rosacea - it sounds like they belong together.
-If you are prone to redness or have rosacea, it would be great if rose water could reduce the redness.
-Unfortunately, scented water is not able to do this.
-The opposite will be the case: if you react directly to the fragrances, it can cause redness.
-If the rose water is for spraying, it could also irritate your respiratory tract.
-Allergy sufferers and asthmatics in particular should always be careful with scented sprays.
-How to find the right skin care for rosacea.
+Can rose water soothe it, as is so often advertised?
+Rose water and rosacea – it sounds like they belong together.
+If you're prone to redness or have rosacea, it would be great if rose water could reduce it.
+Unfortunately, scented water isn't capable of this.
+Quite the opposite is likely to be true: if you react directly to the fragrances, it can exacerbate redness.
+Furthermore, if the rose water is a spray, it could irritate your airways.
+Allergy sufferers and asthmatics, in particular, should always be cautious with scented sprays.
+Here's how to find the right skincare for rosacea.

 Rosacea care: No more redness - finally inflammation-free skin

-Rose water is said to be able to regulate pH.
-We can only answer this with a clear yes.
-Our skin has a slightly acidic pH value of 5.5 on average.
-This protective acid mantle can shift if basic/alkaline products with a pH value above 7 are applied to the skin.
-Soaps in particular are problematic for the skin.
-If the acid mantle has been displaced, the skin will be less protected for some time.
+Rosewater is said to regulate pH levels.
+We can only answer this with a qualified yes.
+Our skin has a slightly acidic pH of around 5.5.
+This protective acid mantle can be disrupted when alkaline products with a pH above 7 are applied to the skin.
+Soaps, in particular, are problematic for the skin.
+Once the acid mantle is disrupted, the skin is less protected for a period of time.

-In the past, toners made from rose water were used to adjust the pH value back to its original direction.
-The pH of rose water does not correspond to the pH of the skin.
-It is scented water and therefore has a neutral pH value of 7, like normal tap water.
-Since in the past there were only soaps available for facial cleansing that were always very alkaline , the rose water with its neutral pH value was able to mitigate the irritating effect of the soaps a little.
-Water would have done just as well.
-However, that probably wouldn't have sold that well.
+In the past, rosewater toners were used to restore the skin's pH balance.
+The pH of rosewater is not the same as that of the skin.
+It's scented water and therefore has a neutral pH of 7, just like regular tap water.
+Since soaps, which are always very alkaline, were the only option for facial cleansing back then, rosewater, with its neutral pH, could somewhat mitigate the irritating effects of soaps.
+Water would have worked just as well, but it probably wouldn't have sold as well.

-Facial toner or toner with a pH between 5-6 and moisturizers such as hyaluronic acid or natural glycerin are much more suitable and milder for your skin.
-Unfortunately, caution is advised here too, as the pH value of many toners and facial toners is not adjusted.
-Natural toners also often contain rose water, other flower hydrosols or fragrances.
+Facial toners with a pH value between 5 and 6 and moisturizing ingredients like hyaluronic acid or natural glycerin are much more suitable and gentler on your skin.
+Unfortunately, caution is still advised, as the pH value of many toners is not adjusted.
+Furthermore, natural toners often contain rose water, other flower hydrosols, or fragrances.

 Can rose water shrink pores?

-Rose water is also said to have an astringent effect, meaning that it can shrink pores and thus contribute to a more even complexion.
-Oh well.
-There's actually something to it here: alcohol can actually give the visual impression that pores are tightening.
+Rosewater is also said to have an astringent effect, meaning it can shrink pores and thus contribute to a smoother complexion.
+Well, there's actually some truth to that: Alcohol can indeed create the visual impression that pores are contracting.
 However, this effect is short-lived.
-So have we found a positive effect of rose water after all?
-Looks like this.
-But why does this effect occur at all?
-The skin contracts to protect itself from the harmful stimulus.
+So, have we found a positive effect of rosewater after all?
+It seems so.
+But why does this effect occur in the first place?
+The skin contracts to protect itself from the harmful irritant.
 This creates the impression of smaller pores.
-So nothing for healthy skin.
-Of course there are differences in the quality of rose water.
+So, not exactly ideal for healthy skin.
+Of course, there are differences in the quality of rose waters.
 There is organic rose water and conventional rose water.
-Then there are differences in production: “Real” rose water, which was obtained by distillation from the real natural rose, and rose water, which consists of water and added rose fragrance, 2-phenylethanol.
+Then there are also differences in production: "Real" rose water, which is obtained by distillation from real, natural roses, and rose water, which consists of water and added rose fragrance, 2-phenylethanol.

 For many ingredients , it makes a difference whether they are organic or not.
-Whether rose water is organic or not, it contains fragrances and alcohol and therefore unfortunately has all of the negative properties listed above on our skin.
+Whether rose water is organic or not, it still contains fragrances and alcohol and therefore unfortunately has all the negative effects on our skin listed above.

-The fact remains: Rose water is a water or organic hydrosol that simply smells nice and unfortunately won't give your skin what it needs.
-So be skeptical if skin care smells too floral.
-Don't irritate your skin with such scented products.
-Soothe it and moisturize your skin with a suitable moisturizer that suits your skin type.
-This means your skin always gets exactly what it needs.
+The fact remains: rose water is simply a water or organic hydrosol that smells lovely and unfortunately won't give your skin what it needs.
+So be skeptical if skincare products smell too floral.
+Don't irritate your skin with such fragrant products.
+Soothe and moisturize your skin with a suitable moisturizer that matches your skin type.
+This way, your skin always gets exactly what it requires.

-Are you looking for a toner or a light spray made from natural ingredients that is suitable for sensitive skin?
-There are many good herbal ingredients that can soothe the skin - but unfortunately rose water is not one of them.
-What are alternatives to rose water?
+Are you looking for a toner or a light spray made with natural ingredients that's suitable for sensitive skin?
+There are many good plant-based ingredients that can soothe the skin – unfortunately, rose water isn't one of them.
+What are some alternatives to rose water?

 rice

-White tea White tea: Lots of antioxidants for the skin
+White tea White tea: Many antioxidants for the skin

-You can look for low-irritant hydrolates such as cucumber water , rice water , green tea , black tea , white tea or aloe vera .
-As a rule of thumb, you can assume that hydrosols made from flowers are usually not that suitable.
-Either you use products without plant hydrosols, such as thermal water.
-This can feel pleasant on the skin and also provides a little moisture.
-Or you can look for a skin care product that contains targeted soothing and moisturizing ingredients.
+You can look for low-irritant hydrosols, such as cucumber water , rice water , green tea , black tea , white tea . or aloe vera .
+As a general rule, you can assume that hydrosols from flowers are usually not very suitable.
+Either you use products without any plant hydrosols at all, such as thermal water.
+This can feel pleasant on the skin and also provides some moisture.
+Or you look for a skincare product that specifically contains soothing and moisturizing ingredients.

-Cucumbers Cucumis Sativus: More than cucumber slices for skin care
+cucumbers Cucumis Sativus: More than just cucumber slices for skincare

 Tip: Product alternatives for rose water

 Xeno's Bright Head Serum Spray has a base of aloe vera and cucumber water.
-It is very hydrating and soothing, so it can even reduce mild redness.
-Thanks to its slightly acidic pH value of 5.5, you can also use the serum spray as a toner to balance the pH value of your skin.
+It's highly moisturizing and soothing, so it can even reduce minor redness.
+With a slightly acidic pH of 5.5, you can also use the serum spray as a toner to balance your skin's pH.

 • without essential oils